 Back in 1997, Steve Jobs made it clear that the way to go forward was not to continue with the “Apple vs. Microsoft” mentality but to concentrate on what made Apple uniquely Apple.
 As long as Apple was locked into direct competition with Microsoft, it yielded the home-field advantage.
-Apple products would be judged by their compatibility with Microsoft products, rather than on their own virtues and flaws.
-Saying “Apple is as good as Microsoft for doing X, Y and Z” implied that Microsoft was the gold standard.
+Apple products would be judged by their compatibility with Microsoft products rather than on their own virtues and flaws.
+Saying, “Apple is as good as Microsoft for doing X, Y, and Z,” implied that Microsoft was the gold standard.

 Jobs recognized this as a strategic mistake — and one that could not be overcome unless the thinking that led to it was exorcised.
 He made it clear that Apple should be competing with Apple, focusing on Apple’s strengths rather than on what the competition was doing.

-Apple got where it is today by the leadership, from Jobs down, changing the “rules of engagement.”
+Apple got where it is today through its leadership, from Jobs down, changing the “rules of engagement.”
 No longer was it a war between rivals, but a focus on seducing the customer.
 Their mission: Figure out the next thing the customer wants before they’re aware of it, trust that they’ll recognize it when they see it, and wow them with how clean-looking and easy it is to use.
 Make computers and devices that are so seductive they’re almost sexy.

 The end result might be summed up as “don’t make it look or work like a Microsoft product,” but that would be a mistake.
-You don’t get products like the iMac, iPod, iPhone and iPad by simply trying to be different from your competition — that route gives you products that are just as clunky, but in a different way.
+You don’t get products like the iMac, iPod, iPhone, and iPad by simply trying to be different from your competition — that route gives you products that are just as clunky but in a different way.
 Difference for the sake of difference rarely works out.

 Yet, isn’t that what so much open source has been accused of doing all these years, rather than focusing on its core strength as a solid piece of infrastructure that can be infinitely customized?
-Worse, it also has a history of actively demonizing for-profit companies as the enemy, rather than regarding them as legitimate competitors that should be courted to produce ports of commercial products, such as games, to run on open systems — thus growing both interest and user base.
+Worse, it also has a history of actively demonizing for-profit companies as the enemy rather than regarding them as legitimate competitors that should be courted to produce ports of commercial products, such as games, to run on open systems — thus growing both interest and user base.

 Marketing’s Top Priority

 Apple’s design decisions have focused with laser precision on taking the end-user to the next step.
-Most recently it was “Flash will kill the battery life of the iPad and opens too many holes.”
+Most recently, it was “Flash will kill the battery life of the iPad and opens too many holes.”
 So Flash on the iPad was out.